SepDynamics/transit/ops/systemd/README.md

 ## Scope

-This path is for the backend live stack only.
-The React frontend should still be served via the existing container/nginx path or another separate static-host setup.
-Do not rely on `npm run dev` as the durable hosted frontend process.
+This path is backend-only.
+It does not run the React frontend, Caddy, nginx, or Docker container stack.
+Do not rely on `npm run dev` as a durable hosted frontend process.